COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 In the judicial power, each court has already gotten independent of the others.
 Moreover, in a court, each judge has already gotten independent of the others.
 Out of such courts or judges, it is possible that the majority of them remain those protecting liberal rights in the traditional way and that a minority of them become those securing social rights in a new way.

-However, if the judicial power in itself and each court and each judge in it have already gotten independent of the others to a great degree, it can be said that such a separation are unnecessary and that it can go on existing and functioning in a traditional way.
+However, for the very reason that the judicial power in itself and each court and each judge in it have already gotten independent of the others to a great degree, such a separation will be unnecessary.

-As was explained earlier, it is impossible and unsuitable that the constitution and law provide the details of social rights and ways to secure them.
-Those details cannot help being entrusted to the bureaucrats (1) in the administrative power, and to the judges (2) in the judicial power.
-However, those ways to entrust them are different.
-While the former (1) can be on the basis of human wisdom and science and technology, the latter (2) should be on the basis of the constitution and law.
-That is, the latter cannot help reading those unwritten details between the lines of the constitutions and law.
-Though the latter should interpret social rights, welfare, health, happiness, and so on in concrete situations, the latter should do so on the basis of the constitution and law from the beginning to the ending.
+As was explained earlier, it is impossible and inappropriate that the constitution and laws provide the details of social rights and the details of ways to secure them.
+Those details cannot help being entrusted to the bureaucrats (A) in the administrative power, and to the judges (B) in the judicial power.
+However, the foundations which what are entrusted should be based on are different.
+While A can be on the basis of human wisdom and science and technology, B should be on the basis of the constitution and laws.
+That is, B cannot help reading the unwritten details between the lines of the constitution and laws.
+B should interpret social rights, welfare, health, happiness, and so forth in concrete situations.

-In addition, the lawsuits where citizens accuse the administrative power of its fault or negligence to which they attribute their social rights' insecurity occupy most of the lawsuits concerning social rights.
-As is true of not only social rights but also all rights, it is the essence of the separation of the three powers and the rule of law to accuse unconstitutional or illegal behaviors by state powers, and the judicial power needs to be their center.
+In addition, the lawsuits where citizens accuse S's part of the administrative power of its fault or negligence to which they attribute their social rights' insecurity occupy most of those concerning social rights.
+In addition, it is the quintessence of the separation of the three powers and the rule of law for judicial power to point out and accuse unconstitutional or illegal behaviors by state powers, and the judicial power is the core of that quintessence.

-On those grounds, it is possible and necessary that the judicial power is not separated, is in the system of the rule of law, and is independent in it, that each court is independent. and that each judge is independent.
+On those grounds, it is possible and necessary that the judicial power is not separated, and L house in L system is given priority to concerning the nomination of the judges of the supreme court and the construction of its frames.

 NOMINAL CHIEF OF A STATE